sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

     ```
 1. New manifests will be generated.

+## (Optional) Converting a CAS SMP to a MPP Environment

+By default, the CAS deployment is setup as SMP.
+If a MPP environment is needed, you can take one of the following steps.

+* If you have not yet deployed the environment, regenerate manifests.
+See the pre-build [Kubernetes Manifest Inputs](Pre-build-Tasks#kubernetes-manifest-inputs) task for information on how to edit the *viya-visuals/vars_usermods.yml* file to support the MPP mode.
+* If you have already deployed the environment:
+    1. Scale down the controller to 0:

+        `kubectl -n <k8s namespace> scale statefulsets sas-viya-cas --replicas=0`

+    1. Edit the CAS configmap and set the cascfg_mode to "mpp":

+        `kubectl -n <k8s namespace> edit configmap sas-viya-cas`

+    1. Scale up the controller to 1:

+        `kubectl -n <k8s namespace> scale statefulsets sas-viya-cas --replicas=1`

+    1. Scale up the workers:

+        `kubectl -n <k8s namespace> scale deployment.v1.apps/sas-viya-cas-worker --replicas=3`

 ## (Optional) Verify Bulk Loaded Configuration

 For a *viya-visuals* deployment, if you used the pre-build task of [Bulk Loading of Configuration Values](Pre-build-Tasks#bulk-loading-of-configuration-values), you will want to make sure that the key-value pairs were loaded correctly.
 To do this view the configuration properties for a configuration definition such as, SAS Logon Manager, in SAS Environment Manager to verify that the specified values are present.
 For more information, follow the first five steps in [Edit Configuration Instances](https://go.documentation.sas.com/?cdcId=calcdc&cdcVersion=3.4&docsetId=calconfig&docsetTarget=n03000sasconfiguration0admin.htm&locale=en#n03007sasconfiguration0admin).